 Yosemite Falls Trail

 No matter where you’re coming from, you can plan a last minute road trip to Yosemite if you know where to look and what to bring.
 While there are many people that plan far in advance for their trip to the Yosemite, there are last minute trips that can happen when you’re visiting Yosemite National Park, especially when basing yourself in Mariposa County.
 Gateway communities inside and outside of Yosemite National Park like Mariposa, Coulterville, Wawona, Fish Camp, El Portal, Bear Valley and more, all have exciting recreation, lodging and exploration opportunities to offer last minute visitors.

 Yosemite’s peak season is during the summer months—June, July and August.
 If you’re planning a last-minute trip to Yosemite Valley, it is likely difficult during this time as available lodging and campsites fill up pretty fast, but that’s not to say they don’t exist!
-There are more than 600 vacation rentals equipped with great amenities settled in prime locations throughout the park and Mariposa County with options for any budget.
+There are more than 600 vacation rentals equipped with great amenities settled in prime locations throughout the park and Mariposa County with affordable Yosemite lodging options.

 Yosemite Bug Rustic Mountain Resort